krizzo/there.oughta.be/bullet-time-video-booth/README.md

 ## bleButton

-The big push buttons that control the bullet time video booth.
+Note that I have moved the code for the big push buttons that control the bullet time video booth to [Staacks/pico-w-ble-button](https://github.com/Staacks/pico-w-ble-button) in order to avoid confusion about the license.
 They are based on a Raspberry Pi Pico W and act as a BLE HID keyboard.
-Unfortunately, this folder currently only contains a placeholder readme explaining the licencing issue that prevents me from sharing the code.

 ## bullettimeBooth